 - 1. Park the vehicle in a safe and level place. - 2.
-Apply the parking brake and place the shift lever to the P (Park) position. - 3.
-Place the ignition switch to the ON position.
+Apply the parking brake and place the shift lever in the P (Park) position. - 3.
+Place the ignition switch in the ON position.
 Do not start the engine.

 Operation